Welcome

 Joining my German child for the purpose of custody and care

-15.05.2023 - Article
+Article

-This visa enables you to travel to Germany and apply to the local immigration office (“Ausländerbehörde”) for a residence permit in order to join your German child for the purpose of custody and care.
+This visa enables you to travel to Germany and apply to the local immigration office (Ausländerbehörde) for a residence permit in order to join your German child for the purpose of custody and care.

 Visa-free travel

 British citizens may apply to the local immigration office (Ausländerbehörde) for their residence permits after arrival in Germany and without having obtained a visa prior to travelling to Germany.
 Please note that you need to register your new residence (Anmeldung) with the authorities (Meldebehörde) within 2 weeks of having moved in and apply to the local immigration office (Ausländerbehörde) for your residence permit within the first 90 days of your stay in Germany.
 This privilege is also extended to citizens of Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Israel, Japan, New Zealand, Korea (Republic), Monaco, San Marino and the United States of America.
 We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.
-It is important to note that you may only take up employment once you have been issued a residence permit explicitly authorising such employment.

 All other nationalities require a visa prior to travelling to Germany.